 *$24.95 Pictureline Gift Card With Purchase: Receive the full price of this event back on a gift card.

-Join pictureline and Evoke Creative on an architectural adventure at the Utah State Capitol Building.
+Join pictureline, Fujifilm and Evoke Creative on an architectural adventure at the Utah State Capitol Building.
 Our popular photo walk series continues at this historical structure, originally finished in 1916.
 Designed by Richard K.A.
 Kletting and now part of the National Register of Historic Places, the design of this beautiful building adheres to the Corinthian style of architecture, in which formality, order, proportion and line are essential design elements.

 We’ll meet up just inside the east entrance, where we’ll cover a few basics before we begin shooting.
 Parking is available in the lot on the east side, or in designated areas on the street surrounding the capitol.
 Be sure to bring your camera and tripod, and an exterior flash if you have one.

-Don’t forget to share your photo walk images with us on social media with #pictureline and #evokecreativephotowalk so we can see each other’s work.
+But you don't have to shoot a Fuji to join in the fun—all cameras are welcome!
+Just don’t forget to share your photo walk images with us on social media with #pictureline and #evokecreativephotowalk so we can see each other’s work.